 MP for Salford

-Rebecca Long Bailey is the Labour (Co-operative) MP for Salford, elected in 2015.
-She has held senior opposition roles, including Shadow Secretary of State for Education (April–June 2020) and Shadow Secretary of State for Business, Energy and Industrial Strategy (2017–2020), and has served on parliamentary committees such as the Science, Innovation and Technology Committee.
-She was a member of the Labour Party National Executive Committee from 2015 to 2019.
+Rebecca Long Bailey is the Labour and Co-operative MP for Salford, first elected in 2015.
+She has held senior opposition roles, including Shadow Secretary of State for Education and Shadow Secretary of State for Business, Energy and Industrial Strategy, and has served on the Science, Innovation and Technology Committee (2021–2024).
+She has also been a member of the Labour Party’s National Executive Committee (2015–2019).

-Five declared financial interests, all relating to donations and other support (including loans) for activities as an MP.
+Declares five financial interests, including donations and other support (including loans) connected to her activities as an MP.

 Generated 21 February 2026